• Student Management System

 What to look for in your student’s physical structure

 I learned to drive pretty late in life.
-I started in my early 20s when I came to the US, but never needed a car, so I delayed driving till I was in my 30s.
-Learning to drive as an adult is a stressful experience since you are not confident in your skills and acutely aware of the damage you can inadvertently cause.
+I started in my early 20s when I came to the US, but I never needed a car, so I delayed driving till I was in my 30s.
+Learning to drive as an adult is a stressful experience since you are not confident in your skills and are acutely aware of the damage you can inadvertently cause.
 Learning any new skill can be stressful, especially if it concerns the safety of other people.
 That is why when you begin to work with students one-on-one, especially those who come to you seeking relief from pain, it can be intimidating and even panic-inducing (as in What am I going to do with you?!).

-There is no need to despair – just take a deep breath, open your eyes and begin to ask questions.
+There is no need to despair – just take a deep breath, open your eyes, and begin to ask questions.
 Conversation and observation are two essential components of any private yoga session.
-We will cover the conversation portion at a later date, and today we will focus on observation.
-We can gather an incredible amount of information from the person’s posture, movement patterns and overall body language; and then use that information to design an appropriate yoga practice.
+We will cover the conversation portion at a later date, and today, we will focus on observation.
+We can gather an incredible amount of information from the person’s posture, movement patterns, and overall body language and then use that information to design an appropriate yoga practice.
 There is so much to see when it comes to observing someone’s structure – where to begin?
 This question is pretty easy to answer – always begin at the center.

-Since the spine is the structural center of the body, we want to start our observation there and then gradually expand it to the shoulder girdle (that connects upper extremities to the spine and rib cage) and pelvic girdle (that links lower extremities to the spine).
-Then we expand the awareness out to the periphery to observe the rest of the body.
+Since the spine is the structural center of the body, we want to start our observation there and then gradually expand it to the shoulder girdle (that connects the upper extremities to the spine and rib cage) and pelvic girdle (that links lower extremities to the spine).
+Then, we expand the awareness out to the periphery to observe the rest of the body.

 Stages of observation

-At each stage of observation we are dealing with four main elements of the physical structure: bones, joints, muscles and fascia.
+At each stage of observation, we are dealing with four main elements of the physical structure: bones, joints, muscles, and fascia.
 Each one of those elements can be assessed from the following perspectives:

 1. Stability vs mobility